freeCodeCamp/chapter/CONTRIBUTING.md

 </details>

 <details><summary>Step 3 - Prepare the Database for Development</summary>
-The database may be empty or need to be recreated to get any structureal changes made by other developers.
+The database may be empty or need to be recreated to get schema changes.

 See the [Initializing the Database](#initializing-the-database) section, below, before continuing to the next step in this section.
 </details>